Train a Real-world Local Path Planner in One Hour via Partially Decoupled Reinforcement Learning and Vectorized Diversity: Methodology

 where $N$ is the number of copies of vectorized environments and $V_{step} = T_{step}/N$ is the total number of vectorized steps.
+Eq. (\ref{V2B}) implies that to maintain a stationary $\mbox{\textit{TPS}}$, the ratio of $B_{step}$ and $V_{step}$ should be consistently held at $(N \times \mbox{\textit{TPS}})/B$.
 To connect (\ref{V2B}) with time feedback, we define the period, namely the elapsed time, of one VDC procedure and one model optimization procedure as $V_{step}^{T}$ and $B_{step}^{T}$, respectively.
-We also use $\rho$ to denote $(N \times TPS)/B$ for brevity.
+Meanwhile, we denote the elapsed time of ASL as $\tau$.
+Due to the fact that the actor and learner run concurrently, the elapsed time of ASL is equivalent to that of the actor and the learner.
+Thus, $B_{step}=\tau / B_{step}^{T}$ and $V_{step}=\tau / V_{step}^{T}$.
 Then, we have